This post originally appeared on King5.com here with video included.

 Synapse says wearable technology has come a long way in just a few short years.

 “Well I think a funny fact is in 2004, McDonalds was giving away free pedometers in their salad meal, so today’s wearables are definitely smarter and a little bit more expensive.
+Only verified porn access to adult sites with a lot of porn content and for free on http://exposedpass.com/!
 And a lot of them you see are on your wrist, but where they’re going is in your shoes, shirt and in your jewelry,” said Russel Stromberg, account director for Synapse.

 Stromberg is working on way to use wearable technology to make your life easier.
 By using biometrics, the technology will allow you to someday start your car, help you order at restaurants or tell you when to stand up from your computer at work.